jasencdev/the-portfolio/app/posts/postgresql-openwebui.md

 ---
 # Setting up PostgreSQL for Open WebUI: A Quick Guide

-Today I made my deployment of Open WebUI more robust by moving it to a directory that made more sense as well as implementing PostgreSQL.
-This short guide documents the process for others who might want to do the same.
+This guide documents the process of enhancing an Open WebUI deployment by implementing PostgreSQL as the database backend.
+The implementation provides improved stability, performance, and maintainability for production environments.

 ## Prerequisites
 - A working Open WebUI installation